OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 Let's begin with a quick review of the add-in project that you previously [created with the Yeoman generator](sso-quickstart.md).

+> [!NOTE]
+> All script file names in this article have the **.js** extension; TypeScript files will use the **.ts** extension instead.
+Script code snippets in this article are provided in JavaScript and TypeScript.
+Use the snippets corresponding to the language you selected when creating your project with the Yeoman generator.

 [!include[project structure for an SSO-enabled add-in created with the Yeoman generator](../includes/sso-yeoman-project-structure.md)]

 ## Add new functionality